spmallette/java-dse-driver/manual/address_resolution/README.md

 If `broadcast_rpc_address` is not set, it defaults to `rpc_address`/`rpc_interface`.
 If `rpc_address`/`rpc_interface` is 0.0.0.0 (all interfaces), then `broadcast_rpc_address` *must* be set.

-If you're not sure which address a Cassandra node is broadcasting, launch cqlsh locally on the node, execute the following query and take node of the result:
+If you're not sure which address a DSE node is broadcasting, launch cqlsh locally on the node, execute the following query and take node of the result:

 ```